Skip to main content

 Tillis Borrowed 'Traditional Population' Phrase From Anti-Immigrant Extremists

-TPM has dug up a 2012 interview in which North Carolina House Speaker and Republican U.S. Senate candidate Thom Tillis contrasts the growing black and Latino populations with the more stagnant “traditional population of North Carolina and the United States.”
+TPM has dug up a 2012 interview in which North Carolina House Speaker and Republican U.S. Senate candidate Thom Tillis contrasts the growing black and Latino populations with the more stagnant “traditional population of North Carolina and the United States(link is external).”
 (The exchange starts about 2:45 into this video.)

 Tills made the remarks while discussing the need for the Republican Party to reach out to and appeal to non-white voters — but the phrase “traditional population” as a euphemism for white Americans was lifted right from the racist, anti-immigrant fringe.

-Famously, Fox News’ Bill O’Reilly made the same connection when he lamented that changing demographics mean “it’s not traditional America anymore.”
-Pat Buchanan’s 2009 column, “Traditional Americans Are Losing Their Nation,” got at the same point.
+Famously, Fox News’ Bill O’Reilly made the same connection when he lamented that changing demographics mean "it’s not traditional America anymore(link is external).”
+Pat Buchanan’s 2009 column, “Traditional Americans Are Losing Their Nation(link is external),” got at the same point.

 Even if Tillis meant what he said about reaching out to black and Latino voters, his use of the phrase “traditional Americans” as a euphemism for white people shows that he has a long way to go.